Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Mooloolaba had a higher than average national income level according to latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $50,367 and the average income stood at $70,426.
-This compares to figures for Rest of Qld's of $53,146 and $66,593 respectively.
+The suburb of Mooloolaba had a higher income level than the national average according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Mooloolaba was $50,367 and the average income stood at $70,426.
+This compares to figures for the Rest of Qld of $53,146 and $66,593 respectively.
 Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $55,358 (median) and $77,405 (average) as of September 2025.
-Census 2021 income data shows personal income ranks at the 58th percentile ($843 weekly), while household income sits at the 36th percentile.
-Distribution data shows the $1,500 - 2,999 earnings band captures 32.0% of the community (2,808 individuals), mirroring the metropolitan region where 31.7% occupy this bracket.
-Housing affordability pressures are severe, with only 82.2% of income remaining, ranking at the 34th percentile and the area's SEIFA income ranking places it in the 6th decile.
+According to Census 2021 income data, personal income ranks at the 58th percentile with a weekly income of $843, while household income sits at the 36th percentile.
+Distribution data shows that 32.0% of the community (2,809 individuals) fall within the $1,500 - 2,999 earnings band, mirroring the metropolitan region where 31.7% occupy this bracket.
+Housing affordability pressures are severe in Mooloolaba, with only 82.2% of income remaining, ranking at the 34th percentile.
+The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 6th decile.

 Frequently Asked Questions - Income